-WASHINGTON – Aryeh Lightstone, an Orthodox rabbi who works in Jewish education, will serve in an advisory role at the US Embassy in Israel alongside Ambassador David Friedman, a State Department official confirmed Sunday.
+WASHINGTON -- Aryeh Lightstone, an Orthodox rabbi who works in Jewish education, will serve in an advisory role at the US embassy in Israel alongside Ambassador David Friedman, a State Department official confirmed on Sunday.

 A graduate of Yeshiva University, Lightstone has served in several educational roles across New York and Long Island over the past decade, most recently as chief creative officer and co-founder of Mekorot Education, an organization modernizing the delivery of Jewish education online, and as regional director of New York NCSY.

 Lightstone has connections to both US President Donald Trump's daughter, Ivanka, as well as to the Prime Minister Benjamin Netanyahu.

 "Rabbi Lightstone infuses his entrepreneurial spirit in all of his programs," an Orthodox Union website reads.
 "Over the past five years, his programs have gained the acclaim of the likes of Ivanka Trump, Senator Joseph Lieberman and Prime Minister Netanyahu's office, among many others."

 In 2011, Ivanka Trump co-chaired a competition alongside philanthropist Philip Rosen and Rabbi Steven Weil that awarded one of Lightstone's educational initiatives.
 The program, called JUMP– the Jewish Unity Mentoring Program, was praised by all three co-chairman for its Israel advocacy.